-Contains fulltext online reference books on the subjects of arts, biography, education, environment, history, medicine, multicultural studies, nation and world, religion, science, and social science.
-View books by subject or search for articles by keyword or topic.
+A full-text collection of reference books in the arts, biography, education, environment, history, medicine, multicultural studies, nation and world, religion, science, and social science.
+Books can be browsed by subject, and articles can be searched by keyword.

 The Global Health Observatory is the data repository for the World Health Organization and provides reports, statistics, maps, and standards of worldwide significance.

-The Greensboro News and Record is the primary newspaper of the Greensboro-Winston Salem-High Point Triad region.
+The primary newspaper of the Greensboro-Winston Salem-High Point Triad region.
 It also provides coverage of national and international news.
 This database encompasses editions from 1906-Present.

 An extensive collection of articles and images pertaining to art and architecture.
 Spans ancient to contemporary art.
 Searchable by artist, era, region, medium, and keyword.